Still one of our favourite homes ever, the easy-breezy interiors of Sligo's Shells Cafe owners, shot in 2014, have proved timeless.

-The sprawling living space spanning from the front to the back of the house is brought together by the impressive polished cement floors, a strong feature of?the industrial look the couple favour in terms of style. ?As well as preserving what we could of the original cottage, we were both really into industrial style and knew that would play a strong part in the design,?
-Jane says.
+The sprawling living space spanning from the front to the back of the house is brought together by the impressive polished cement floors, a strong feature of the industrial look the couple favour in terms of style.
+"As well as preserving what we could of the original cottage, we were both really into industrial style and knew that would play a strong part in the design," Jane says.

 The massive windows are designed to maximise light and take advantage of the amazing mountain and sea views, but the house maintains a classic seaside cottage appeal, thanks to the muted and natural tones used throughout, the exposed stone, beams and joists, the small wood burner and an old fireplace they discovered in the hall.

-The overall feel of the house sums up their lives on the Sligo coast where they run a busy caf?, surf and enjoy the outdoor life.
-Reclaimed wood has been used throughout the house: for the chunky, open kitchen shelves, some of the flooring and even on walls. ?We built the house for the way we live.
+The overall feel of the house sums up their lives on the Sligo coast where they run a busy cafe, surf and enjoy the outdoor life.
+Reclaimed wood has been used throughout the house: for the chunky, open kitchen shelves, some of the flooring and even on walls.
+"We built the house for the way we live.
 The open-plan design allows for this brilliantly.
 We put in an outdoor shower, which is amazing in summer," Jane says.

-Interview by Ben Webb.?Photographs by Mike Searle.
+Interview by Ben Webb, photographs by Mike Searle

 Read more: Coronavirus Commune: meet the families who found a way to thrive through the crisis